 Either way, here’s what you need.

-Ingredients Needed for Healthy Pumpkin Muffins
+Simple Ingredients for Pumpkin Muffins

 Mostly pantry ingredients are needed for these healthy pumpkin muffins but I’ll share a few tips on other ingredients you could use if needed.